Skip to main content

 • Quality improvement committee This committee meets monthly to review our overall learner delivery, with particular focus on apprenticeship programmes.
 Its aim is to ensure we are continually improving the experience for our learners.
 The regular agenda includes items such as safeguarding and Prevent, curriculum, programme delivery, and compliance.

-• GDPR steering group This group, chaired by CEO Kathy Walton, is supported by Kaplan’s IT security and compliance team, ensuring that we’re compliant with the latest data protection regulations.
+• GDPR steering group This group, chaired by Stacey Fitzsimmons (Managing Director of Kaplan Financial) and Zoe Robinson (Managing Director of Kaplan Assessments), is supported by Kaplan’s IT security and compliance team, ensuring that we’re compliant with the latest data protection regulations.

-• EDI steering groups We have diversity steering groups in place for our learners and our employees ensuring we are listening to and representing the needs of everyone we work with.
+• EOI steering groups We have EDI steering groups and EOI (Equal Opportunities and Inclusion) steering groups and an EOI learner working group in place for our learners and our employees, ensuring we are listening to and representing the needs of everyone we work with.

 risk-based-approach